camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 // "order-123"
 ```

-More functions for string values are available as [built-in String functions](/reference/feel/builtin-functions/feel-built-in-functions-string.md) (e.g. contains, matches, etc.).
+More functions for string values are available as [built-in string functions](/reference/feel/builtin-functions/feel-built-in-functions-string.md) (e.g. contains, matches, etc.).

-### Temporal Expressions
+### Temporal expressions

 The current date and date-time can be accessed using the built-in functions `today()` and `now()`.
-In order to store the current date or date-time in a variable, it must be converted to a string using the built-in function `string()`.
+To store the current date or date-time in a variable, convert it to a string using the built-in function `string()`.

 ```feel
 now()